cfsfguyet787856/Minecraft-Server-Finder/README.md

 The destination directory can be overridden through the settings UI or by using `StorageManager` directly in custom integrations.

+## Configuration reference

+Most of the options exposed in the GUI can also be supplied when using `app.py --nogui` or by importing the underlying `mcsmartscan` components.
+The most commonly tweaked parameters include:

+- **IP ranges** – accept both CIDR blocks (e.g. `203.0.113.0/28`) and explicit
+  start/end pairs.
+Multiple ranges can be supplied at once.
+- **Port list** – defaults to the standard Java edition port `25565`, but any comma-separated list is accepted.
+- **Worker threads** – increase this value to speed up scans on fast networks, or lower it to reduce bandwidth consumption and avoid overwhelming remote hosts.
+- **Timeouts and retry counts** – tune how long the scanner waits before marking a host as unreachable and how often to reattempt connections.
+- **VPN cycling** – enable Mullvad integration to rotate exit IPs on a schedule when running long scans.

 ## Development Tips